ljw1004/vbspec/vb/expressions.md

 2. Next, eliminate all members from the set that are inaccessible or not applicable (Section [Applicability To Argument List](expressions.md#applicability-to-argument-list)) to the argument list

 3. Next, if one or more arguments are `AddressOf` or lambda expressions, then calculate the *delegate relaxation levels* for each such argument as below.
 If the worst (lowest) delegate relaxation level in `N` is worse than the lowest delegate relaxation level in `M`, then eliminate `N` from the set.

-4. The delegate relaxation levels are as follows:
+The delegate relaxation levels are as follows:

-    41. Error delegate relaxation level* - if the `AddressOf` or lambda cannot be converted to the delegate type.
+    31. *Error delegate relaxation level* -- if the `AddressOf` or lambda cannot be converted to the delegate type.

-    42. Narrowing delegate relaxation of return type or parameters* - if the argument is `AddressOf` or a lambda with a declared type and the conversion from its return type to the delegate return type is narrowing; or if the argument is a regular lambda and the conversion from any of its return expressions to the delegate return type is narrowing, or if the argument is an async lambda and the delegate return type is `Task(Of T)` and the conversion from any of its return expressions to `T` is narrowing; or if the argument is an iterator lambda and the delegate return type `IEnumerator(Of T)` or `IEnumerable(Of T)` and the conversion from any of its yield operands to `T` is narrowing.
+    32. *Narrowing delegate relaxation of return type or parameters* -- if the argument is `AddressOf` or a lambda with a declared type and the conversion from its return type to the delegate return type is narrowing; or if the argument is a regular lambda and the conversion from any of its return expressions to the delegate return type is narrowing, or if the argument is an async lambda and the delegate return type is `Task(Of T)` and the conversion from any of its return expressions to `T` is narrowing; or if the argument is an iterator lambda and the delegate return type `IEnumerator(Of T)` or `IEnumerable(Of T)` and the conversion from any of its yield operands to `T` is narrowing.

-    43. Widening delegate relaxation to delegate without signature* - if delegate type is `System.Delegate` or `System.MultiCastDelegate` or `System.Object`.
+    33. *Widening delegate relaxation to delegate without signature* -- if delegate type is `System.Delegate` or `System.MultiCastDelegate` or `System.Object`.

-    44. Drop return or arguments delegate relaxation* - if the argument is `AddressOf` or a lambda with a declared return type and the delegate type lacks a return type; or if the argument is a lambda with one or more return expressions and the delegate type lacks a return type; or if the argument is `AddressOf` or lambda with no parameters and the delegate type has parameters.
+    34. *Drop return or arguments delegate relaxation* -- if the argument is `AddressOf` or a lambda with a declared return type and the delegate type lacks a return type; or if the argument is a lambda with one or more return expressions and the delegate type lacks a return type; or if the argument is `AddressOf` or lambda with no parameters and the delegate type has parameters.

-    45. Widening delegate relaxation of return type* - if the argument is `AddressOf` or a lambda with a declared return type, and there is a widening conversion from its return type to that of the delegate; or if the argument is a regular lambda where the conversion from all return expressions to the delegate return type is widening or identity with at least one widening; or if the argument is an async lambda and the delegate is `Task(Of T)` or `Task` and the conversion from all return expressions to `T`/`Object` respectively is widening or identity with at least one widening; or if the argument is an iterator lambda and the delegate is `IEnumerator(Of T)` or `IEnumerable(Of T)` or `IEnumerator` or `IEnumerable` and the conversion from all return expressions to `T`/`Object` is widening or identity with at least one widening.
+    35. *Widening delegate relaxation of return type* -- if the argument is `AddressOf` or a lambda with a declared return type, and there is a widening conversion from its return type to that of the delegate; or if the argument is a regular lambda where the conversion from all return expressions to the delegate return type is widening or identity with at least one widening; or if the argument is an async lambda and the delegate is `Task(Of T)` or `Task` and the conversion from all return expressions to `T`/`Object` respectively is widening or identity with at least one widening; or if the argument is an iterator lambda and the delegate is `IEnumerator(Of T)` or `IEnumerable(Of T)` or `IEnumerator` or `IEnumerable` and the conversion from all return expressions to `T`/`Object` is widening or identity with at least one widening.

-    46. Identity delegate relaxation* - if the argument is an `AddressOf` or a lambda which matches the delegate exactly, with no widening or narrowing or dropping of parameters or returns or yields.Next, if some members of the set do not requiring narrowing conversions to be applicable to any of the arguments, then eliminate all members that do.
+    36. *Identity delegate relaxation* -- if the argument is an `AddressOf` or a lambda which matches the delegate exactly, with no widening or narrowing or dropping of parameters or returns or yields.Next, if some members of the set do not requiring narrowing conversions to be applicable to any of the arguments, then eliminate all members that do.
 For example:

     ```vb
     Sub f(x As Object)